 Aided AAC are assistive technologies such as a laser pointer and spelling board pairing or speech-generating software.
 Unaided AAC, on the other hand, involve communication methods that employ sign or body language.

-During the interviews, participants reported the AAC use wasn’t always effective or even available during moments of physical intimacy.
+During the interviews, participants reported their AAC use wasn’t always effective or even available during moments of physical intimacy for disabled lovers.

 “It’s hard to communicate when we are in bed together,” Katie told the researchers, “when I don’t have my communication [device].”